An Introduction to the Deliberative® CliftonStrengths Theme

 Live With Deliberative: Give yourself permission to withhold your opinion until you get all the facts and have an opportunity to ponder your stance.
 You are not someone who embraces change immediately; you are apt to reflect on possible outcomes so that all the angles are covered.
 As a deliberative person, you function as a "brake" for more impulsive types who wish to move quickly.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Deliberative to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Deliberative to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.